Telnet vs. SSH: How Is SSH Different From Telnet?

 SSH

-With SSH, administrators can log into remote devices, execute commands, move files between devices, and more.
+With SSH, administrators can log in to remote devices, execute commands, transfer files between devices, and more.

 Note: Lear more in-depth about SSH in our article How Does SSH Work?